nfinit/databook/os/vax-vms/010-install.md

 our VAX hard disk is `DKA0`.

 After booting the newly imaged hard disk, the system will begin the installation process by asking for a label for the system volume.
-If you intend to join your VAX to a cluster in the future, a unique label (for example in the format `[nodename]$SYS`) will be worthwhile, otherwise you leave it to the default.
+A unique name is necessary if you wish to use the system in a cluster in the future, so we will choose `BOSTON$SYS` for this VAX.

 The installation procedure will then ask for the name of the drive hosting the distribution media, which in our case is `DKA100`.